immortalbob/MiniSense-T7S3/README.md

-The 2.42" SSD1309 OLED does double duty: displaying live sensor readings at idle, then taking over with full-screen state transitions as the voice pipeline moves through listening, processing, and responding phases — giving you clear visual feedback at a glance without needing to check Home Assistant.
+The 2.42" SSD1309 OLED does double duty: displaying live sensor readings at idle, then taking over with full-screen state transitions as the voice pipeline moves through listening, thinking, and responding phases — giving you clear visual feedback at a glance without needing to check Home Assistant.
+If CO2 levels exceed the configured threshold the display flashes a warning regardless of voice state.

 Designed as a self-contained room node that slots into an existing Home Assistant and Ollama/Open WebUI local AI stack.

 ## Hardware

 | Component | Description |